kubeflow/kfp-tekton/guides/kfp_tekton_install.md

 ### Other Cloud Providers or On-Prem Kubernetes Deployment

    Visit [Kubeflow Installation](https://www.kubeflow.org/docs/started/) for setting up the preferred environment to deploy Kubeflow.

+### Alternative

+   If you want to deploy locally, you can [deploy MLX on KIND](https://github.com/machine-learning-exchange/mlx/blob/main/docs/install-mlx-on-kind.md).
+MLX in build on top of kfp-tekton, so you will have Kubeflow Pipeline with Tekton installed after finish deploy MLX on KIND.

 ## Standalone Kubeflow Pipelines with Tekton Backend Deployment